EVerest/everest-core/docs/source/explanation/linux-yocto/ota-updates.rst

-One of the most important (and often underestimated) features of a charging station is the ability to remotely update the software when the charger is installed at the customer.
-Updates are needed to deploy for
+One of the most important (and often underestimated) features of a charging station is the ability to remotely update the software when the charger is installed.
+Updates can provide:
-example:

 -  General bug fixes
 -  Fixing compatibility issues with new EVs (or old EVs with new